Estecka/mc-Variants-CIT-wiki/Module-Configuration.md

 ### `modelPrefix`
 **Mandatory**, String

-A subdirectory of the `items/` folder, and/or a prefix.
-All assets whose path start with this string (including subdirectories) are matched to the item variant with the corresponding identifier:
+The prefix for the CITs that this module can use.
+CITs can be in either of the vanilla `items/`, `models/` and `textures/` folders.
+All assets whose path start with this string (including subdirectories) are matched to the item variant with the corresponding identifier.

-The name of the variant is appended *directly* to the model-prefix.
-The presence or absence of a trailing slash '`/`' makes the difference between a prefix that consists only of directories, and a prefix that contains a filename.
+The module will prioritize different types of assets depending on what is available and how other options are configured:

-Depending on which asset generation options are used, the module may also look for models and/or textures with matching names:
+1. First, the module will look for a matching `item/`.
+2. If absent, and if `itemsFromModels` is set to true, then the module will look for a matching `model/`.
+3. If absent, and if `modelParent` is also defined, then the module will look for a matching `texture/`.

-Item variant     | `<namespace>:<path>`
+Variant ID       | `<namespace>:<path>`
 ---------------- | :-------------------
 Matching item    | `/assets/<namespace>/items/<modelPrefix><path>.json`
 Matching model   | `/assets/<namespace>/models/item/<modelPrefix><path>.json`